Connecting degree and polarity: An artificial language learning study

 \section{Method}

 In this section, we describe the details of a method to conduct artificial language learning experiments with pretrained LMs.
-Without loss of generality, we use BERT \citep{bert} in our experiments, but other pretrained language models could be used instead.
+Without loss of generality, we use BERT in our experiments, but other pretrained language models could be used instead.

 We design our method to be applied to linguistic hypotheses of the form $A \Rightarrow B$, where $A, B$ are some properties in a given language.
-In this study, we specifically focus on the relation between adverbial degree modification and polarity-sensitivity. $A$ in this context is low, medium or high degree of an adverbial modifier $w$, and $B$ is positive, negative or neutral polarity of $w$.
-In general, we evaluate a hypothesis $A(w,i) \Rightarrow B(w,j)$ by showing that if $A$ holds according to BERT for word $w$ to an extent $i$, then so does $B$ to some extent $j$, according to BERT.
+In this study, we specifically focus on the relationship between adverbial degree modification and polarity sensitivity. $A$ in this context is low, medium or high degree of an adverbial modifier $w$, and $B$ is negative, neutral or positive polarity of $w$.
+In general, we evaluate a hypothesis $A(w,i) \Rightarrow B(w,j)$ by showing that if $A$ holds according to BERT for token $w$ to an extent $i$, then so does $B$ to some extent $j$, according to BERT.

-We use the cloze test (a task where the participant is asked to recover a missing language item) adapted for BERT (see \citealt{npi,bylin_altsoph} for the cloze test on LMs for polarity).
-The test uses BERT's probability distributions over tokens in masked positions in diagnostic contexts representing property $A$ or $B$.
+We use the cloze test (a task where the participant is asked to recover a missing language item) adapted for BERT (see \citealt{npi,bylinina2022transformers} for the cloze test on LMs for polarity).
+The test uses BERT's probability distributions over tokens in masked positions in diagnostic contexts for property $A$ or $B$.

-To show that a hypothesis holds in general for an arbitatrary $w$, we: \begin{itemize} \item[(1)] augment BERT's vocabulary with a set $W$ of new words and randomly initialize the corresponding embeddings; \item[(2)] fine-tune the corresponding embeddings on a dataset where the new words appear in contexts that distributionally select for particular values of $A$; \item[(3)] test whether the knowledge was acquired that $B$ holds to the extent matching the hypothesised association pattern with $A$. \end{itemize}
+To show that a hypothesis holds in general for an arbitatrary $w$, we: \begin{itemize} \item[(1)] augment BERT's vocabulary with a set $W$ of new tokens and randomly initialize the corresponding embeddings; \item[(2)] fine-tune the corresponding embeddings on a dataset where the new tokens appear in contexts that distributionally select for particular values of $A$; \item[(3)] test whether the knowledge that $B$ holds was acquired, to the extent that follows the hypothesised association pattern with $A$. \end{itemize}